Cellphone Privacy and Warrant Requirements

-There are more mobile phones than people in the United States, according to most estimates, with many users having multiple cell phones.
-Most of these devices are internet-connected, GPS-enabled "smart" phones with the ability to track our movements, online purchases, personal relationships, and much more.
-But while we know -- or should know -- of such exposure, we still have a certain expectation of privacy under the law.
+Most electronic devices are internet-connected, GPS-enabled smartphones.
+They track our movements, online purchases, personal relationships, and more.
+But while we know — or should know — of such exposure, we still have certain expectations of privacy under the law.

-But where, exactly, does the line fall when it comes to cell phone privacy and warrant requirements?
-Can the government simply collect what we share, even if we're not fully aware of what we're sharing, or are there limits?
+But where is the line drawn regarding cellphone privacy and warrant requirements?
+Can the government collect what we share, even if we are unaware of what we share?
+Or are there limits?

 Fourth Amendment Basics

-Certain things that can be observed out in the open or legally obtained from third parties are not considered a "search" within the meaning of the Constitution and therefore don't require a warrant.
-For instance, an officer who overhears a suspect sharing incriminating information while talking on their cell phone in public can use that information as evidence.
-The police cannot, however, tap that person's phone without a valid warrant.
+Certain things that police observe in the open or legally obtain from third parties are not considered a "search."
+Therefore, these searches do not require a warrant.
+For instance, an FBI agent who overhears a suspect sharing incriminating information while talking on their cellphone in public can use that information as evidence.
+The FBI cannot, however, wiretap that person's phone without a valid warrant.

-The "third party doctrine" holds that individuals have a reduced expectation of privacy when it relates to information knowingly shared with a third party, including cell phone companies.
-Therefore, such information is not protected by the Fourth Amendment and police don't need a warrant to legally access it.
+The "third-party doctrine" states that individuals have a reduced expectation of privacy regarding information knowingly shared with a third party, including cellphone companies.
+The Fourth Amendment does not protect such information.
+Therefore, police do not need a warrant to access it legally.

-The U.S. Supreme Court established the third-party doctrine before the first cell phones were made available to consumers, most notably in the case of Smith v.
-Maryland (1979), which held that "a person has no legitimate expectation of privacy in information he voluntarily turns over to third parties."
+The U.S. Supreme Court established the third-party doctrine before the first cellphones were made available to consumers.
+In the case of Smith v.
+Maryland (1979), the Supreme Court held that "a person has no legitimate expectation of privacy in information he voluntarily turns over to third parties."
 The phone company was already in possession of numbers dialed in that case.

 You willingly expose yourself every day with your cellphone.
-You do so by actively making phone calls, using the global satellite positioning (GPS) network, and saving data to cloud-based servers.
-But since you share an enormous amount of data every day, often unconsciously, it's not always clear just what we're sharing or when.
+You do so by actively making phone calls, using location data, and saving data to cloud-based servers.
+But since you share an enormous amount of data daily, often unconsciously, it is not always clear what you share or when.
 This gray area on phone records has generated plenty of debate.
 The ever-increasing sophistication of digital devices further complicates it.

 Justice Sonia Sotomayor addressed this in a 2012 case (United States v.
-Jones) that involved GPS tracking, questioning whether all data subject to the third party doctrine should be exempt from Fourth Amendment protection:
+Jones) that involved GPS tracking.
+She questioned whether all data subject to the third-party doctrine should be exempted from Fourth Amendment protection.
+She wrote:

 "This approach is ill suited to the digital age, in which people reveal a great deal of information about themselves to third parties in the course of carrying out mundane tasks."

-Despite the private information that may be revealed to police by GPS coordinates, phone calls placed and received, and other such data, these are services we choose to use.
-But while the choice to use a cell phone is voluntary, the simple act of turning on your phone doesn't result in the forfeiture of your Fourth Amendment rights.
-This was decided by the Supreme Court in 2018 (Carpenter v.
-United States) when it ruled that the use of cell site location information (CSLI) is not subject to the third party doctrine.
+Despite the private information that cellphone data may reveal to police, these are services you choose to use.
+But while the choice to use a cellphone or smartphone is voluntary, the simple act of turning on your phone does not result in the forfeiture of your Fourth Amendment rights.
+Several court decisions have clarified your Fourth Amendment rights regarding cellphone data.

-CSLI refers to the data generated each time a cell phone connects to a nearby tower.
-Taken as a whole, this data set can track a person's past and present movements with some degree of accuracy, but less so than that which is tracked by GPS.
-In the opinion, Chief Justice John Roberts (partially quoting another case) noted the following:
+CSLI refers to the data generated each time a cellphone connects to a nearby tower.
+Taken as a whole, this data can track a person's location data with some degree of accuracy.
+It's still less definitive than GPS data.
+In the Carpenter opinion, Chief Justice John Roberts (partially quoting another case) noted:

-As technology advances, the nature of the third party doctrine likely will be revisited, while other legal questions about warrant requirements for cell phone data are sure to be raised.
+As new technology emerges, the nature of the third-party doctrine likely will be revisited.
+As technology changes, legal questions about warrant requirements for cellphone data will surely be raised.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help